-My new novel, “Purgatory Gardens,” will be published by Skyhorse in August.
+My new novel, “Purgatory Gardens,” was published by Skyhorse in August.
 It is a darkly humorous story of a ménage a trois involving a Mafioso in Witness Protection, the former corrupt finance minister of an African country, and an aging actress living in genteel poverty in Palm Springs.
 All three think the others have money — at least enough to help them get through their rapidly declining years.
 In order to thin out the field, each of the men puts out a hit on the other, inadvertently hiring the same father-and-son demolition squad.
 Funny things happen.
 Think Elmore Leonard done by the Coen Brothers.

 The independent feature film, “Sweet Talk,” an adaptation of my play of the same name, is still available on PPV platforms, such as Amazon, Vids and Hulu Plus.
 The movie was directed beautifully by Terri Hanauer.
 We managed to put together a topnotch cast, top-lined by Natalie Zea (“Justified”), Jeffrey Vincent Parise (“CSI: New York”), and John Glover (“Smallville”), not to mention a Tony award for his performance in Terrence McNally’s “Love, Valour, Compassion!”.
 The film was shot, exquisitely, by Marco Fargnoli, and the production design was inventively provided by Celine Diano.
 Linda L. Miller produced, with Pietro Dioni, as line producer.
 Michael Flores handled the editing, and Dino Hermann and Emanuele Armone wrote the original score and did the Sound Editing.